1677 view

 Feelings of Parents’ Holidays in Buddhism

-As we know, Western culture refers to two Mother’s and Father’s separate holidays.
+As we know, western culture refers to two Mother’s and Father’s separate holidays.
 Every year, the second Sunday of May is Mother’s holiday and the third Sunday of June is Father’s holiday.

-Moreover, as practitioners understanding the Buddhadharma clearly, we know that every day is also Mother’s Day and every day is also Father’s Day.
+Moreover, as practitioners understanding the Dharma clearly, we know that every day is also Mother’s Day and every day is also Father’s Day.
 Relying on the Eastern and Western cultures, when Father’s or Mother’s holidays come, we immediately remember the grateful merit of parents’ birth, nurturing, and education deeply.

 As we know Mother and Father are those who give birth to us raise us up, take care of us, and want us to become talented, virtuous, useful, and helpful people for families, schools, and for societies by practicing right view, right thought, right speech, right action, right livelihood, right effort, right mindfulness, right recognition, illumination, and right concentration.